 However, on the flip side, these two facts should also be considered.
 First, any decision rendered by the arbitrator can be used in future proceedings as evidence.
-That is to say, should the arbitration process not work in your favorite, you can expect that the manufacturer will latch onto that fact in future civil cases, creating a steep uphill battle for you to push through.
+That is to say, should the arbitration process not work in your favor, you can expect that the manufacturer will latch onto that fact in future civil cases, creating a steep uphill battle for you to push through.
 The second aspect is that California State Lemon Law specifies that, in a civil case, the defendant (in this case, the manufacturer) is responsible for paying all legal fees as part of the settlement should you win your case.

 This latter fact means two things: many attorneys will take the case on a “fee-shifting” basis, and that should you hire an attorney, you’ve gained significant leverage in the form of a ticking clock for the manufacturer.
 When meeting with a reputable and experienced lemon law attorney, your counsel will be able to determine fairly early whether or not your case can be won, and present an option to shift legal fees until after the case is concluded so that your finances are not tied up in the proceeding.

 Additionally, besides the expertise your attorney will bring to the table, the tables will be flipped for the manufacturer.
 Typically a manufacturer sees an individual, possibly without a vehicle and in a compromised financial position, and will use their legal counsel to stretch things out as long as possible to bend and break the plaintiff.
-In this scenario, they’ll begin to make decisions based on mounting financial liability as they’ll be held responsible for your legal fees, providing incentive to settle quickly.
+In this scenario, they’ll begin to make decisions based on mounting financial liability as they’ll be held responsible for your legal fees, providing an incentive to settle quickly.

 What to Watch Out For When Choosing a Lemon Law Attorney